fictjs/fict/docs/compiler-spec.md

 - For the user, this is normal TS destructuring;
 - For Fict, it needs to maintain tracking of the original `props` source.
+- **Rest destructuring** is lowered to a runtime helper so that lazy prop getters stay intact.
+- **Spread into components** preserves reactivity by wrapping reactive entries as getters.

 ### Processing Steps